 In addition, international students who require an I-20 must provide evidence of documented financial support by submitting three forms: an I-20 Dependent Form, an F-1 Financial Form , and a fully notarized affidavit of support with original bank statements.
 Students coming from other institutions in the United States must also submit a transfer form.
 These forms may be obtained from the

 You must also demonstrate that you have enough financial support to cover the first full year of seminary before admission can be granted.
 BTS reserves the right to request payment in full for the first enrollment year in an amount that covers full-time tuition and living expenses.
 Individuals who will be studying as students in the US for the first time must also pay an initial status fee to the government before applying for a visa.
 For more info, see the international student info guide above or visit www.FMJfee.com.

 Our Advanced Cultural Studies program focuses on English as a second language curriculum designed for people doing theological studies at the graduate level.
 The innovative curriculum orients students to theological terms, academic writing skills, and a full program of core courses that prepare international students for the seminary experience.

-I can’t tell you how pleased, encouraged and excited I am at the response of our Korean students at Biblical to missional ideas and missional ministry innovations, and how insightful and perceptive are their incorporations of missional ideas to their own culture and ministry context.
+I can’t tell you how pleased, encouraged and excited I am at the response of our Korean students at BTS to missional ideas and missional ministry innovations, and how insightful and perceptive are their incorporations of missional ideas to their own culture and ministry context.
 Not to us, but to God alone be glory.
-I truly believe that Korean Biblical graduates have the potential truly for changing the church and Christianity in the U.S., in Korea, and potentially in the world, in part because of the missional theology and ideas that they’re wrestling with, grasping, and seeking to apply in their educational training at Biblical Seminary.
+I truly believe that Korean BTS graduates have the potential truly for changing the church and Christianity in the U.S., in Korea, and potentially in the world, in part because of the missional theology and ideas that they’re wrestling with, grasping, and seeking to apply in their educational training at BTS.